Section 2: Definitions

 Delivery means complete separation of the fetus from the woman by expulsion or extraction or any other means.

-Designated Reviewers are experienced IRB members, defined in this policy as having been an IRB member for at least one year and having been trained on the expedited process by an IRB Chair or the ORS Director.
-The IRB Chair has designated the IRB Vice Chair, ORS Director and other IRB members as reviewers of protocols requesting and qualifying for expedited review.
+Designated Reviewers are experienced IRB members, defined in this policy as having been an IRB member for at least one year and having been trained on the expedited process.
+Designated reviewers may also include IRB staff members who are experienced (at least 2 years of experience with the expedited review process) with the expedited review process.
+The IRB Chair has designated the IRB Vice-Chair, ORS Director and experienced IRB members, including appropriate IRB staff members, as reviewers of protocols requesting and qualifying for expedited review.

 Disapproved means the protocol describes a research activity that is deemed to have risks which outweigh potential benefits or the protocol is significantly deficient in several major areas.
 The protocol and/or other documents will need to be completely re-written and re-submitted as a new submission.
 Principal Investigators may request reconsideration of a determination for disapproval in writing and possibly be invited to attend an Institutional Review Board meeting and presenting reasons for reconsideration.